pagkly/Zed/Investopedia4/Understanding Exchange Rate Mechanisms (ERMs).md

 ## Soros and Black Wednesday

 In the months leading up to the 1992 event, legendary investor [[George Soros]](https://www.investopedia.com/terms/g/soros.asp) had built up a monumental [[short position]](https://www.investopedia.com/terms/s/short.asp) in the pound sterling that became profitable if the currency fell below the lower band of the ERM.
-Soros recognized that Britain entered the agreement under unfavorable conditions, the rate was too high and economic conditions were fragile.
+Soros recognized that Britain entered the agreement under unfavorable conditions, the rate was too high and [[Economic Conditions|economic conditions]] were fragile.
 In September 1992, now known as [[Black Wednesday]](https://www.investopedia.com/terms/b/black-wednesday.asp), Soros sold off a large portion of his short position to the dismay of the Bank of England, who fought tooth and nail to support the pound sterling.

 The European exchange rate mechanism dissolved by the end of the decade, but not before a successor was installed.
 The [[Exchange Rate Mechanism II]](https://ec.europa.eu/info/business-economy-euro/euro-area/enlargement-euro-area/introducing-euro/adoption-fixed-euro-conversion-rate/erm-ii-eus-exchange-rate-mechanism_en) (ERM II) was formed in January 1999 to ensure exchange rate fluctuations between the Euro and other EU currencies did not disrupt economic stability in the single market.
 It also helped non-euro-area countries prepare to enter the euro area.